tormodwill/macSSHFS/README.md

 To do list of this macSSHFS repository  :

 * Include support for libfuse 3.
-If this can be achived, than it will be possible to compile the newest sshfs Linux versions to macOS.
+When this is achieved, it will be possible to compile the newest sshfs Linux versions to macOS.
 Need contributor to include support for libfuse 3.

 * Make an option in the install package menu to run macSSHFS and mount at startup of macOS.
 I have the scripts needed to mount at startup, but need contibutor to incorporate this in the install package.